sealuwee/twitterframe/README.md

 💡 Remove some of the comments because the code looks kinda ugly.

 # Known issues

-❗️Scrape command is not scraping by specified user.

-❗️Scrape instead decides to scrape the tweets from the developer's timeline.

 ❗️Crawl command is not pulling tweets by the specified times.